hegoimanzano/ICASCM2025/01_build_model.md

 You will use today a beta version of pyCSH v2.0.
 We have tested the specific example that you will use in this tutorial, but we do not advise to use it for scientific production until the code is oficially released.
 ```

-**1. Download pyCSH** Download the zip file from the github repository.
-Unzip and enter the folder in your terminal or in VScode.
+**1. Download pyCSH** Download the zip file from the [github repository](https://github.com/hegoimanzano/pyCSH/tree/v1.1).
+Click in `Code` and `Download .zip`.
+Unzip and enter the folder with your terminal or with VScode.

 **2. Edit the `parameters.py`**  Open `parameters.py` file in your text editor.
 You will have to change a few parameters to build your model according to the instructions above.